66.6%

 Should I include my GPA?

 Yes, if it's 3.0 or higher (3.5+ is ideal).
-Many internship postings have GPA requirements.
-If your overall GPA is low but your major GPA is higher, you can list 'Major GPA: 3.5' instead.
+According to NACE's Job Outlook survey, roughly 30% of employers use GPA as an initial screening filter for students and new graduates — and many internship postings list minimum GPA requirements.
+If your overall GPA is low but your major GPA is higher, list 'Major GPA: 3.5' instead.

 How do I stand out with no internship experience?